CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

 also includes reaction and material bins, ``dr, dm``.
-Detectors are stored on the reader object in the :attr:`~serpentTools.DetectorReader.detectors` dictionary as custom |detector| objects.
+Detectors are stored on the reader object in the :attr:`~serpentTools.DetectorReader.detectors` dictionary as custom |Detector| objects.
 Here, all energy and spatial grid data are stored, including other binning information such as reaction, universe, and lattice bins.